scopeusc/scope-f19/lesson-5/README.md

 ![Button](screenshots/buttons.png)

-After adding this, we will go to the button.js file, and add the below attribute to the input field:
+After adding this, we will go to the `Button.js` file, and add the below attribute to the input field:

 ```js
 onClick = {props.handleClick}
 ```

-We still have not passed the states to the OutputScreen component.
-So our OutputScreen component has nothing to render on screen.
-So, let’s update our OutputScreen and OutputScreenRow components to accept props and pass the question and answer states from Calculator component to the OutputScreen component as props.
+We still have not passed the states to the `OutputScreen` component.
+So our `OutputScreen` component has nothing to render on screen.
+So, let’s update our `OutputScreen` and `OutputScreenRow` components to accept props and pass the question and answer states from `Calculator` component to the `OutputScreen` component.

-Find the OutputScreen tag in `Calculator.js` and change it to pass question and answer.
+Find the `OutputScreen` tag in `Calculator.js` and change it to pass question and answer.

 ```js
 <OutputScreen question={this.state.question} answer = {this.state.answer}/>